Do You Really Save Money By Buying Insurance Later Rather Than Now?

 Watch It On YouTube

-I will be breaking this video into three parts
+I will be breaking this article into three parts

 and examine the viability, pros and cons of delaying the purchase for each different class of instrument.